DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "If thee understood then good."

 With completely sleepy expression, Reiren nodded, oddly satisfied.
-But for some reason instead of going back to her own bed, she was approaching in direction of Kai's.
+But for some reason instead of going back to her own bed, she was approaching in a direction of Kai's.

-"Very well, I shall sleep."
+"Good, I shall sleep."

-"What do you mean well!?
+"What do you mean good!?
 This is my bed after all!"

 "...Suya." _TL Note:_ this sound of sleep is just cute.

-"Could it be all a sleep-talk...?"
+"Could it all be a sleep-talk...?"

 "Ah!
 Hey, you, flat elf, move, move!
 I'm the only one who can be close to Kai!"